Dubai International Chamber launches representative office in Colombia

 PHOTO

-UAE - Dubai International Chamber (DIC), one of the three chambers operating under the umbrella of Dubai Chambers, has inaugurated a new representative office in Colombia’s capital city, Bogotá.
+Dubai International Chamber, one of the three chambers operating under the umbrella of Dubai Chambers, has inaugurated a new representative office in Colombia’s capital city, Bogotá.

 The launch of the office is aimed at enhancing economic relations and fostering the growth of trade and investment ties between the business communities in Dubai and Colombia.

+A total of 131 companies from Colombia were registered as active members of Dubai Chamber of Commerce as of the end of September this year.

-Mohammad Ali Rashed Lootah, President and CEO of Dubai Chambers, stated: “We are committed to expanding our global network of offices to enhance Dubai's trade and investment ties internationally and consolidate its position as a leading business destination across all sectors.
+Commenting on the inauguration of the new office, Mohammad Ali Rashed Lootah, President and CEO of Dubai Chambers, stated, “We are committed to expanding our global network of offices to enhance Dubai's trade and investment ties internationally and consolidate its position as a leading business destination across all sectors.
 Our goal is to attract foreign direct investment to Dubai and support the efforts of companies operating in the emirate to expand into promising global markets.
 Latin American markets represent key opportunities and hold significant potential for strengthening bilateral trade and investments.”

 In addition, the Bogotá office will provide support and guidance to Dubai-based companies planning to expand into Colombia.
 It will offer valuable market insights, highlight trade opportunities, and connect Dubai-based businesses with trusted stakeholders and potential partners who can assist them in entering the Colombian market and scaling their operations.